ngpfontaine/gfv/README.md

   `email-req`
   `question-req`

-    **Example**: First Name field will have `form-req first-req` in the **Custom CSS Class** option.
+    **Example**: First-Name field will have `form-req first-req` in the **Custom CSS Class** option.

-4. Save, and add form to page
+4. Save, and add form to page.

 ### Note
 - You may need to edit the css of the cover button `#form-button-cover` to fit over the gravity forms button, and style as you please to fit with your site design.

 ### To-Do
 1. Cover button and validation text div are added after `#gform_wrapper_1` which will act on all Gravity forms at the moment.
-Need if statement somewhere in case you don't want to use GFV
+Need if statement somewhere in case you don't want to use GFV.

 ### Credits
 TODO: Write credits